greentfrapp/project-asimov/guide_definitions.md

 <img class="comic" width="815px" src="{{ "/assets/guide/comics/siri_inverted.png" | relative_url }}" title="Before working at Apple, Siri acted at Studio Ghibli." alt="Siri is not a tiny sprite living in an iPhone.">
 </div>

 Siri is not a tiny sprite that lives in iPhones.
 Siri is an entire digital supply chain from initial conception to data collection to model training to deployment to maintenance and finally retirement.
 The same is true for any other AIS, including Google Translate, Amazon Rekognition and Northpointe's COMPAS.
-This big-picture perspective is important because this reminds us that we have to look at the entire system and infrastructure when we talk about AI ethics.
+This big-picture perspective is important.
+It reminds us that we have to look at the entire system and infrastructure when we talk about AI ethics.

 In addition to a digital supply chain, AIS also have physical supply chains that comprise energy usage, resource extraction and hardware recycling or disposal.
 These physical supply chains can be due to cloud servers, physical devices or simply the electricity and hardware used to train and house the models.

 The AI Now Institute also has a fantastic illustration titled [Anatomy of an AI System](https://anatomyof.ai/) that considers AIS in terms of "material resources, human labor, and data".

-Finally, discussions about AIS also consider the sociotechnical context where the AIS is applied.
-This includes the culture, norms and values of the application (facial recognition, job application filtering), the domain (criminal justice, employment) and the geography and society (a particular country, state, city).
-These norms and values can be formalized, as in laws, or informal, as in unwritten customs and traditions.
+Finally, "system" also includes the sociotechnical context where the AIS is applied.
+This includes the culture, norms and values of the application, the domain and the geography and society.
+These values can be formalized (e.g. laws) or informal (e.g. unwritten customs and traditions).
+In particular, concepts such as justice and fairness are specific to context and differ from case to case.

 <div>
 	<p class="emph">